ngohainnam/kash/README.md

 Most people export their bank statements and do nothing with them.
 KASH changes that.

 Upload a CSV, and within seconds you get a full picture of your finances: total income, total expenses, net balance, and every transaction neatly categorised.
-Set monthly budgets per category, add personal notes to transactions, visualise your spending with charts, and ask the built-in AI anything — *"How much did I spend on food last month?"* or *"What's my biggest expense category?"* — and get a clear, human answer in seconds.
+Set monthly budgets per category, add personal notes to transactions, visualise your spending with charts, and ask the built-in AI anything ï¿½ *"How much did I spend on food last month?"* or *"What's my biggest expense category?"* ï¿½ and get a clear, human answer in seconds.

 Your data is secured behind authentication and stored in your own database.